dustinpfister/blog_posts/_posts/threejs-examples-svg-movement.md

 ### Speaking about SVG there is learning and or refreshing with that

 If you have not yet looked into what the deal is with SVG then now would be a good time to [read my post on SVG in general](/2019/02/11/js-javascript-svg), or better yet check out the Mozilla docs.
 There is a lot to take in which it comes to SVG so when it comes to looking at the Mozilla docs it is mainly the [path element tutorial](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Paths) that you would want to read about that is most relevant to this javaScript module.

+### I now have a general SVG tools threejs example as well

+This threejs module has to do with using SVG in a very weird way to which there may be better alternatives.
+It is just one of my many experimental ideas in which I thought that it would be cool to use SVG in a way to define curves in space because I could just view the SVG in a web browser or any kind of image editor that supports SVG, but also use paths define in the SVG to create 3D curves in space that can then be used to move objects.
+However when it comes to using SVG in a way that is a little more typical I know [have an SVG tools threejs project example](/2023/03/17/threejs-examples-svg-tools/) for that sort of thing.

 ### Source code is up on Github